Robust agents learn causal world models: Preliminaries

 \subsection{Distributional shifts}

-We focus on generalisation that goes beyond the \emph{iid} assumption, where agents are evaluated in domains that are \textit{distributionally shifted} from the training environment \citep{farahani2021brief,wilson2020survey,shen2021towards,zhou2022domain}.
-Our analysis focuses on distributional shifts that involve changes to the causal data generating process, and hence can be modelled as interventions \citep{scholkopf2021toward}.
+We focus on generalisation that goes beyond the \emph{iid} assumption, where agents are evaluated in domains that are distributionally shifted from the training environment.
+Distributional shifts can be changes to the environment (\textit{domain shifts}), as in domain adaptation and domain generalisation \citep{farahani2021brief,wilson2020survey}, or changes to the objective (\textit{task shifts)} as in zero shot learning \citep{xian2018zero}, in-context learning \citep{brown2020language} and multi-task reinforcement learning \citep{reed2022generalist}.
+Our analysis focuses on domain shifts that involve changes to the causal data generating process, and hence can be modelled as interventions \citep{scholkopf2021toward}.
 This does not assume that all shifts an agent will encounter can be modelled as interventions, but requires that the agent is \textit{at least} capable of adapting to these shifts.

-Examples of interventionally generated shifts include translating objects in images \citep{engstrom2019exploring,azulay2018deep}, noising inputs and adversarial robustness \citep{hendrycks2019benchmarking}, and changes to the initial conditions or transition function in Markov decision processes \citep{di2022goal,eysenbach2021maximum,peng2018sim}.
+Examples of interventionally generated shifts include translating objects in images \citep{engstrom2019exploring}, noising inputs and adversarial robustness \citep{hendrycks2019benchmarking}, and changes to the initial conditions or transition function in Markov decision processes \citep{peng2018sim}.
 Examples of shifts that are not naturally represented as interventions include changing the set of environment variables $\bm C$, and introducing selection biases \citep{shen2018causally}.
-See \Cref{appendix: distributional shifts} for further discussion.
+See \Cref{appendix: distributional shifts} for discussion.

-Distributional shifts can either describe changes to the environment, as in domain adaptation \citep{farahani2021brief,wilson2020survey} and domain generalisation \citep{farahani2021brief}, or changes to the objective, as in zero shot learning \citep{xian2018zero}, in-context learning \citep{brown2020language} and multi-task reinforcement learning \citep{reed2022generalist}.
-Our main results (\Cref{theorem: main,theorem: main approx}) restrict to \textit{domain shifts}, which correspond to interventions $\sigma$ on the chance variables $\bm C$.
-In contrast, \textit{task shifts} change the objective (utility function), and are described by soft interventions on $\sigma_U$ replacing $U(\Pa_U)$ with a new utility function $U' (\Pa_{U'})$.
+Our main results restrict to local \textit{domain shifts}, which correspond to local interventions on the chance variables $\bm C$.
+We do not consider shifts that change the agent's decision $D$, although we include shifts that drop inputs to the policy $\Pa_D \rightarrow \Pa_D'\subseteq \Pa_D$ (e.g. masking) as local interventions.
+We do not consider task shifts i.e. changing the utility function.

 As we are interested in determining the capabilities necessary for domain adaptation, we restrict our attention to decision tasks where domain adaptation is non-trivial, i.e. where the optimal policy depends on the environment distribution $P(\bm C = \bm c)$.